-19. The Location of Goods (Border Release) is a drop-down menu of the border locations for ports and airports (locations) of entry.
-If this field is pre-populated, you can't complete the Location of Goods (Other Releases).
-This must be the final clearing location of the goods
+19. The Location of Goods is a drop-down menu of the border locations for ports and airports (locations) of entry

+If this field is pre-populated, you cannot complete the Location of Goods (if not in list above).
+This must be the final clearing location of the goods.

-20. The Location of Goods (Other Releases) is a free-text field for use where the location of customs clearance is inland from the port or for special procedures.
-If this field is populated, you cannot complete the Location of Goods (Border Release)
+20. The Location of Goods (if not in list above) is a free-text field for use where the location of customs clearance is inland from the port or for special procedures

+If this field is populated, you cannot complete the Location of Goods.